EvaMart/bh24-project5-report/paper/paper.md

 ### Limitations

-- Reusability is not a standalone supergroup (though it is partially captured in other areas).
-- No prioritization or scoring is offered — left to downstream users.
-- Green computing indicators (e.g., energy efficiency) are not included.
+### Limitations

+- **Reusability is not a standalone supergroup**: While reusability is a core principle in software quality (and in frameworks like FAIR), it was not defined as its own supergroup in this catalogue.
+This is primarily because many aspects of reusability — such as documentation, licensing, and interoperability — are already captured across other groups.
+As a result, related indicators are distributed throughout the catalogue rather than concentrated under a single heading, which may require additional effort from users specifically focused on reusability.

+- **No prioritization or scoring is offered**: The catalogue presents indicators in a neutral and unranked format.
+This decision was intentional, as relevance and importance can vary significantly across projects, domains, and assessment goals.
+Users are encouraged to apply their own prioritization schemes depending on context (e.g., compliance, funding, onboarding, sustainability audits).

+- **Green computing indicators (e.g., energy efficiency) are not included**: Despite the growing importance of sustainable computing, metrics related to energy consumption, carbon footprint, or other ecological impacts were not included in this iteration.
+This was due to the lack of actionable indicators in the reviewed sources.

 ## 6. Acknowledgments

-This work was initiated at BioHackathon 2025 (Project 5) and supported by members of the EVERSE WP3 and ELIXIR Tools Platform communities.
+This work was initiated at BioHackathon Europe 2025 (Project 5) and further developed in collaboration with members of the EVERSE WP3 and the broader ELIXIR community.
+We thank the organizers and participants of the BioHackathon for providing a productive and collaborative environment.

 **Contributors (alphabetical):**
 Eva Martin del Pico, Fotis Psomopoulos, Laura Portell Silva, Renato Alves, Sébastien Moretti, Shoaib Sufi, Adel Kamel Eddine Bouhraoua, David Steinberg, Gavin Farrell, Maria Tsontaki, Rafael Andrade Buono, Sebastian Beier, Daniel Garijo, José María Fernández, Mariia Steeghs-Turchina, Mihail Anton, Marcus Palmblad.